abdulmalik-alzeer/MADO/README.md

 This is an honest sharing of a workflow that produced strong results in a specific context.
 It is not a universal guarantee.
 If you try MADO in a different environment, your experience — good or bad — would be a genuinely valuable contribution.
 See [Contributing](#contributing).

+---

+> **Fun fact:** The average AI coding session loses useful context after ~45 minutes of conversation.
+> MADO was born from the frustration of explaining the same project architecture to Claude for the 11th time.
+> The agent didn't forget.
+I just stopped relying on it to remember.

 ## Contributing

 MADO is early-stage and community validation is the most important thing that can happen next.
 The most valuable contributions right now: